Phichit province: History

 The town of Phichit was established in 1058 by Phraya Kotabongthevaraja (พระยาโคตระบอง), and was first part of the Sukhothai Kingdom, and later of Ayutthaya.
+Piset Jiachanpong reads Phichit instead as one of a set of Ayutthayan foundations planted against Sukhothai's towns, this one beside Yan Yao, as Kamphaeng Phet was placed opposite Nakhon Chum and Chainat opposite Song Khwae.
+Srisak Vallibhotama counts Phichit among the seven modern provinces that covered the core of Sukhothai.
 An old temple in Pho Prathap Chang District is Wat Pho Prathap Chang (วัดโพธิ์ประทับช้าง).
 It was built by Phra Chao Suea, an Ayutthaya king, in 1701 at a site reputed to be his birthplace.
 The site is surrounded by double-walls and huge trees, some of which are over 200 years old.

 The name of the main city changed several times.
 At first it was called Sa Luang ('city of the royal pond').
 In Ayutthaya times it was called Okhaburi ('city in the swamp'), and then finally Phichit ('beautiful city').

 Symbols

 The provincial seal shows a pond, which refers to the old name of Phichit, Mueang Sa Luang ('city of the royal pond').
 The banyan tree in front refers to Wat Pho Prathap Chang.
 The temple was built in 1669–1671 by King Luang Sorasak, who was born in the village of Pho Prathap Chang, between a banyan and a sacred fig.

 The flag of Phichit shows the circular provincial seal in the middle.
 It has three green bars and two white horizontal bars, with the middle bar being interrupted by the seal.

 The provincial tree is the ironwood.
 The provincial flower is the lotus.
 The provincial aquatic animal is the Siamese crocodile.

 The provincial motto (loosely translated) states as follows:

 "Hometown of Phra Chao Suea.
 The long boat racing festival.
 Superb amulets of Luang Pho Ngoen.
 Delightful Bueng Si Fai.
 Unified by Luang Pho Phet.
 Tasty Tha Khoi pomelos.
 Delicious and famed rice.
 The legend of Chalawan city."